xfs_repair(8) — Linux manual page

 inode ino - bad extent ...

-An extent record in the blockmap of inode ino claims
+An extent record in the blockmap of inode ino claims blocks

-The message supplies the start, end, and file offset of
+message supplies the start, end, and file offset of the

-extent is a real-time (rt) extent.
+a real-time (rt) extent.

 bad fork-type fork in inode ino

-There was something structurally wrong or inconsistent
+There was something structurally wrong or inconsistent with

 cleared inode ino